lzkelley/illpy_lib/README.rst

   Usage::

-    >> from illpy.illbh import BHMergers            # import the BHMergers submodule
+    >> from illpy_lib.illbh import BHMergers            # import the BHMergers submodule
     >> mergers = BHMergers.loadMergers()            # load all mergers
     >> print mergers[BHMergers.MERGERS_NUM]         # print the total number of mergers
     >> masses = mergers[BHMergers.MERGERS_MASSES]   # get the masses of both BHs in each merger